Dynamic Placement in Refugee Resettlement: Online Bipartite Matching ( )

 The most striking curve is that of the greedy algorithm, which lies above those of all other algorithms in the first quarter of arrivals, but then falls clearly below the other curves in the second half.
 This observation can be explained by the effect we predicted in the motivation of our potential approach: the greedy algorithm extracts small additional gains in employment early in the arrival period, at the cost of prematurely consuming the capacity of the most desirable affiliates.
 Then, the lack of capacity limits the match scores of later arrivals, resulting in an overall unfavorable trade-off.
 This effect can be directly seen in \cref{fig:pricedcapsunit}, in which we visualize the amount of capacity remaining in the most valuable affiliates.
 Specifically, looking at all arrivals of the fiscal year, we compute the shadow prices of the matching LP.
 At any point in time, we can then weight the remaining capacity by these prices to obtain a \emph{priced capacity}.
 In \cref{fig:pricedcapsunit}, we see that the optimum-hindsight matching and the potential algorithms use up the priced capacity at a roughly constant pace and essentially consume it all.
 By contrast, the greedy algorithm uses up the capacity very quickly, such that at the median refugee, only 22\% (2016) or 17\% (2019) of the priced capacity is left.

 The historical matching made by HIAS does not have such obvious defects, but still falls short in terms of total employment.
 In both reference years, the average employment moves in parallel with the optimum matching, meaning that HIAS does not overly focus on extracting employment at certain parts of the fiscal year at the expense of others.
 However, the average employment consistently lies below that of the optimum and of the potential algorithms.
 We see in \cref{fig:pricedcapsunit} that, in 2019, HIAS started consuming the priced capacity at a near-constant pace very similar to that of the optimum algorithm.
 Around the median arrival, however, the historical matching slowed down its capacity consumption and ended up not consuming all priced capacity, which explains some loss in total employment.
 One reason for this behavior might be that HIAS staff treat the last 9\% of the capacity as a reserve that they are more reluctant to use.
 In a year such as 2019, in which the overall arrivals were only 84\% of the total capacity, this heuristic might have actually kept much of the reserve capacity free, including in the affiliates that could have generated higher employment.
 By contrast, the total arrivals in 2016 amounted to 97\% of the overall capacity, which could explain why nearly all priced capacity was consumed in this year.
-The fact that, in 2016, the historical assignment achieved lower average employment than the potential approaches despite using up priced capacity in a similar pattern indicates that whom this capacity is allocated to throughout the year was somewhat inefficient in terms of employment.
+Despite using up priced capacity in a similar pattern as the optimum matching in 2016, the historical assignment achieved lower matching scores throughout the year.
+This indicates that the low employment of the historical matching is not just due to a reluctance to use the entire capacity, but that the priced capacity is furthermore inefficiently allocated.